| |

 (2) The traffic between academic researchers and those in industry, as funders, collaborators or 'end users' of social research.

-Design & Social Sciences II
+Design and Social Sciences

-Design & Social Sciences
+Design and Social Sciences

 Speakers include: